tofu-tf/tofu/docs/mid.md

 ```scala
 type Pre[F[_], A] = F[Unit]
 ```
-Despite `Pre` has type-parameter, it doesn't put any information to the result
+Despite `Pre` has type-parameter `A`, it doesn't put any information to the result

 Apply `MyBusinessModule[F[_]]` to `Pre[F[_], *]`
 ```scala